-We understand that local, state, and federal hazardous waste and stormwater regulations are complex.
-Most small business owners want to do everything they can to protect the environment and comply with the law, but it’s not always easy to understand the rules, keep up with changes, and keep staff trained.
+Local, state, and federal hazardous waste and stormwater regulations can be complex.
+Small business owners want to do everything they can to protect the environment and comply with the law, but it’s not always easy to understand the rules, keep up with changes, and keep staff trained.

-The goal of the Local Source Control Partnership is to provide hands-on pollution prevention advice and regulatory assistance to businesses and other organizations that generate small quantities of dangerous waste.
+The Local Source Control Partnership provides hands-on pollution prevention advice and regulatory assistance to businesses and other organizations that generate small quantities of dangerous waste.
 By helping business owners do their part, we also help prevent polluted runoff from damaging Washington's streams, rivers, and Puget Sound.
 Learn more about Source Control.